ericnewton/many-lives/README.md

 I heard chez scheme is fast, but I could not work out how to get srfi functions available for it.

+C++, Rust and Java Revisited
+===

+I was reading the C implementation of hash tables in the Janet implementation and ran into a bunch of interesting techniques.
+I'll list them here without much in the way of explanation:

+* no buckets of linked lists
+* resizable record to keep metadata and array in the same memory block
+* RobinHood hashing

+After banging out the highly procedural style C version using a faster (custom) hash table, the speed difference between C++ and C was eye-opening.

+In fact, the Java version was sometimes faster than the C++ version.
+Digging into the implementation of `unordered_map`, I see it's using the same "bucket and linked-list" hash table I originally used for C.
+I had already discovered that approach destroys locality and CPU caches.

+So I went looking for a better C++ hash table.
+I stumbled onto [this talk](https://www.youtube.com/watch?v=M2fKMP47slQ), which told me more about hash tables than I ever wanted to know.
+As suggested in the talk, I gave Google's `dense_hash_map` a chance.
+It was faster, but not nearly as fast as the C map.
+So I sat down and wrote my own C++ hashmap container.

+My hashmap container is simple, doesn't support `erase` but it is source-compatible with `unordered_map` for this little use-case.
+Trying to read and understand the provided STL `unordered_map` or even `vector` is very hard.
+My little container class doesn't follow most of the conventions used in those header files because I'm just not smart enough to do it.

+Kudos to Rust, Java and Zig for providing pretty nice hashmap performance out-of-the-box.
+I created a second version (V2) of the game of life for each of these languages which uses a blatantly procedural style more commonly used with those languages.
+The performance is very good.